 Then one day, I ran into a young lady in the hallway down at Life and I was telling her my tale of woe and she said, "Before you do anything drastic, why don't you go listen to this upper cervical doctor to talk on campus?"
 And she was referring to Dr. Russell Friedman who was and still is my mentor.

-Dr. Friedman didn’t speak himself on that Wednesday night, he had seven of his patients show up and tell their miraculous stories of recovery from upper cervical care.
-So, sceptical, I went in to his office, became a patient, and after the first adjustment, my life changed because I just knew for the first time that, A. I was going to be okay.
+Dr. Friedman didn't speak himself on that Wednesday night, he had seven of his patients show up and tell their miraculous stories of recovery from upper cervical care.
+So, skeptical, I went into his office, became a patient, and after the first adjustment, my life changed because I just knew for the first time that, A. I was going to be okay.
 The B is I finally found the technique that will be able to help me.

 And from that point forward, I studied upper cervical.
 I begged him to let me intern with him and that was 15 years ago.
 And to this day, I don't know who the young girl was in that hallway who said that to me but she certainly changed the lives of thousands of people by speaking up that day and sharing upper cervical with me.
 She was an angel.